 Racial, gender, religious, age, disability, sexual orientation, marital status, and public assistance harassment and violence as defined by district Policy 413 is prohibited.
 Reprisal or retaliation for a complaint of harassment is prohibited.
 A referral to police will be made on any action that can be defined as a hate crime.
 "Harassment" includes all forms of racial, religious and sexual harassment.
 Sexual harassment consists of unwelcome sexual advances, request for sexual favors, sexually motivated physical contact or other verbal or physical conduct or communication of a sexual nature when submission to that conduct is made a term or condition for obtaining an education; or submission to or rejection of the conduct is used as a factor in decisions affecting the student's education or the conduct has the purpose of effect of unreasonably interfering with the student's educational environment.
-Sexual harassment can involve but is not limited to unwelcome verbal harassment, unwelcoming pressure for sexual activity, unwelcome sexually motivated or inappropriate patting, pinching, physical contact, or taking photos/video in locker rooms or bathrooms or soliciting or distributing sexually inappropriate photos.
+Sexual harassment can involve but is not limited to unwelcome verbal harassment, unwelcoming pressure for sexual activity, unwelcome sexually motivated or inappropriate patting, pinching, physical contact or soliciting, distributing, or showing sexually inappropriate photos or videos.
+Depending on the content of the photography or video, the infraction may also be considered sexual misconduct.

 Parents/guardians/caregivers and students may also make a direct report to the Human Rights Officer/Title IX coordinator about sexual harassment, racially-motivated harassment, or other discrimination governed by district Policies 413 and/or 522.
 Reports should be made to: